HongtaoLI-Econ/HongtaoLI-Econ.github.io/_pages/about.md

 I graduated from the Department of Mathematics of the School of Mathematics at Sun Yat-sen University with a Bachelor's Degree in Mathematics in June 2018.

-Publication
+Publication:
 ===
 * "[Transportation Infrastructure and Trade](https://www.sciencedirect.com/science/article/pii/S0922142522000470)" with Zheng HAN, Japan and the World Economy, Vol. 64, 2022, 101162.

-Working Papers
+Working Papers:
 ===
 * "What happens when people are cautious?
 Analysis from the SIR-macro model"

-Working in Progress
+Working in Progress:
 ===
 * "Analysis of Covid-19 Lockdown Policy Rules: A Pareto Improvement Perspective" with Taisuke Nakata